-In reality these efforts can’t be sustained.
-Corporate development, diligence, and integration management teams already have at least one day job.
-They do not have the time or expertise to continuously develop these specialized processes at a high level.
+But these efforts can’t be sustained.
+Corporate development, diligence, and integration management team members already have at least one day job.
+They do not have the time or expertise to continuously improve these specialized processes at a high level.

 20 years of accelerating, client-driven improvement